Our Mission Statement

 5 years old is still the “legal” start age for kindergarten in many states that don't offer a FREE Universal Pre K option.
 Currently serving only 22% of 4 year olds and 3 % of 3 year olds, state funded Pre-K programs annual budgets vary from $1600 per child in North Carolina to more than $10,000 per child in New Jersey.
 This difference alone make it so these schools don’t entirely qualify as UNIVERSAL since not EVERY student is eligible.
 There are only truly 3 states that offer FREE Universal Pre-K for all four year old children.
 Twelve states to be have NO STATE FUNDING at all.

 But this issue is no longer just a poor Black and Brown people issue, even well off Caucasian parents who can afford top dollar private institutions from day one, are increasingly coming to terms that neither they or their children are satisfied with the “caliber” of education their children are experiencing.
-Bewildered by the constant experimentation with new age curriculum, constant testing and rising competition from black and brown children who do not live in poverty, otherwise enthusiastic parents feel like they simply can’t keep up.
-Others parents who underestimate the curriculum, are ill prepared and entitled will do whatever it takes to get their kids into these spaces by any means necessary, including illegal ones i.e. Varsity Blues.
-To this point, we can not help but note that again, Black and Latinx parents, teachers & coaches involved in education fraud are receiving punishments much graver than their Caucasian counterparts.
-When does it end?
+Bewildered by the constant experimentation with new age curriculum, constant testing, teacher turnover and rising competition, otherwise enthusiastic parents feel like they simply can’t keep up.

 It is widely accepted among educators and researchers that from K-3rd grade children are LEARNING TO READ, and from 4th grade on, they are READING TO LEARN.